ayush-y/Chess-Design-LLD/README.md

 - Avoid implementing advanced rules like castling, en passant, or pawn promotion initially (optional enhancements).
 - we are using black and white pieces.
+- Kings: 1 white and 1 black.
+The most important piece.
+The game ends when a king is checkmated.

+- Queens: 1 white and 1 black.
+The most powerful piece, capable of moving any number of squares in any direction.

+- Rooks: 2 white and 2 black.
+They move horizontally or vertically across the board.

+- Bishops: 2 white and 2 black.
+Each moves diagonally and stays on squares of their initial color.

+- Knights: 2 white and 2 black.
+They move in an "L" shape: two squares in one direction and one perpendicular.

+- Pawns: 8 white and 8 black.
+These are the most numerous and advance only one square forward (except on their first move) but capture diagonally.

 ### Solution requirements